eulerfx/eulerfx.github.com/source/_posts/2013-04-23-domain-driven-design-with-fsharp-validation.markdown

 comments: true
 categories: [DDD,F#]
 ---
 _In this post I dig deeper into validation of a Domain-Driven Design with F# and the functional paradigm.
 The implementation builds upon the [design introduced earlier](http://gorodinski.com/blog/2013/02/17/domain-driven-design-with-fsharp-and-eventstore/).
 The central theme is that of explicitness - the possibility of a failure is made explicit with type signatures.
-In turn, this calls for explicit handling of failure conditions paving the way for a design-by-contract style of programming and equational resoning.
+In turn, this calls for explicit handling of failure conditions paving the way for a design-by-contract style of programming and equational reasoning.
 Under the hood, the implementation draws on basic principles of [category theory](https://en.wikipedia.org/wiki/Category_theory) which provide for uniformity and composability.
 As a result, from the perspective of DDD, the confluence of declarative design, supply design, invariants and assertions is tremendously enhanced.
-The functional implementation is to a great extent based on the work of [Mauricio Scheffer](https://github.com/mausch)._
+The functional implementation of validation is to a great extent based on the wonderful work of [Mauricio Scheffer](https://github.com/mausch)._

 <!--more-->